Where to Get Help:

 Washington, DC 20036

-Senior Vice President for Programs: Karen Hobert Flynn
+President: Karen Hobert Flynn

 Common Cause, is a nonpartisan citizens advocacy group that is fighting to inmsure that every adult American has easy access to the ballot and that every vote is counted as cast.
 It works to strengthen laws that protect voting rights, make voting systems secure, reliable and verifiable, and ensure that every voter has an equal say in elections.
 It has staff and chapters in 35 states and members in all 50 states.
 The Common Cause website has a map that you click on to see if there is a chapter near you.